-7. Agent Info & Tasks
+7. Agent Info & AI Workflows

 Once you finish configuring your AI agent, Click on "Save and Continue".